senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 ```

 After *57* rounds, the trophy is won!
-With that, the crackme is now solved.
+And with that the crackme is now solved.